 - Audio quality is maximized under:

 - low-to-medium blower setting,

 - low-to-medium vehicle speed,

-- low to incurant vehicle spee

 - low road noise,

 - smooth road surface,

-- fully closed windows, - dry weather conditions, and - operation from the driver's seat. - Performance, such as audio clarity, echo, and loudness to a large degree rely on the phone and network, and not the UconnectTM Phone. - Echo at the phone far end can sometimes be reduced by lowering the in-vehicle audio volume. - In a convertible vehicle, system performance may be compromised with the convertible top down.
+- fully closed windows,

+- dry weather conditions, and

+- operation from the driver's seat.

+- Echo at the phone far end can sometimes be reduced by lowering the in-vehicle audio volume. - In a convertible vehicle, system performance may be compromised with the convertible top down.